tytydraco/yessleep/out/Cinnamon.md

 I know how that sounds.

 I'd come home and they'd be there—Dana on the couch with Sophie asleep against her chest, or Sophie kicking in the little vibrating chair while Dana cooked.
-We started taking walks after dinner.
+We took walks after dinner.
 We ate together.
 Weekends belonged to us.

 Sometimes I'd stand in the kitchen listening to Dana talk nonsense to the baby in the next room and think that this was what all of it had been for.

 The house felt right with her in it.

-Sophie started eating purées a little later.
+A few months later Sophie started eating purées.
 Apple and cinnamon was the first one she really loved.

 The first time Dana opened one of the jars, I could smell the cinnamon from across the kitchen.